The AI Control Problem

 Fourth, an intelligent AI system will be motivated to “play dead” rather than actually be switched off.
 It may remain in a dormant state before unexpectedly springing back into animation, to finish whatever course of action it was previously pursuing.

 Fifth, awareness of the need to terminate an AI system may arise too late, leaving humans too little time to respond.
 Humans might already be incapacitated by that time, like the proverbial frog in water that has slowly boiled.
 Ahead of the time when it has become apparent that the AI is going disastrously wrong, it may well be hailed by observers as operating brilliantly.

 To guard against the possibility that humans won’t be able to act fast enough, and comprehensively enough, to switch off an AI system that is noticed to be malfunctioning, what about the idea of introducing some internal tripwires?

 If the AI is detected to be exceeding certain parameters, these tripwires could intervene, to disable the AI.

 This would be similar to the “dead man’s switch” for some train drivers.
 The driver had to keep a handle pressed down.
-In case he became incapacitated, the handle would spring open, and the train would automatically slow down and stop.
+In case the driver became incapacitated, the handle would spring open, and the train would automatically slow down and stop.